Recency Effect illustration

 Rule Invention / Origin

-• Country / context of origin: Experimental psychology and memory research; early work is associated with German psychologist Hermann Ebbinghaus, followed by later laboratory research in cognitive psychology.
+• Country / context of origin: The idea emerged from experimental psychology, beginning in Europe and later expanding through laboratory research in cognitive psychology.

 Short Practical Takeaway